 The rationale for using SDI for cotton, processing tomato, corn, and onion production varies.
-Research results indicate moderate or larger yield increases over alternative irrigation systems for cotton, processing tomato, and onion, with the latter two crops obtaining differences particularly in marketable yield and quality.
+Research results indicate moderate or larger yield increases over alternative irrigation systems for cotton, processing tomato and onion with the latter two obtaining differences particularly in marketable yield and quality.
 Yield increases for SDI field corn on average were small or nonexistent compared to other irrigation systems.
-The rationale for SDI field corn is more related to stabilizing grain yields when the crop is deficit irrigated and to having less non-irrigated land area in quadrilateral fields than with center-pivot sprinkler irrigation.
+The rationale for SDI field corn is more related to stabilizing grain yields when the crop is deficit irrigated and also having less nonirrigated land area for quadrilateral fields than center pivot sprinkler irrigation.
 Research indicated that precise water and/or nutrient management was a benefit of SDI for all four crops.
-Frequency of SDI (daily to weekly) was not important for the deeper-rooted commodity crops (cotton and corn) but tended to be more beneficial for the vegetable crops (tomato and onion).
-Dripline spacing using an alternate row middle placement was typically acceptable for cotton and corn.
-Dripline depth for cotton and corn was approximately 0.3 m and was generally shallower for the vegetable crops, ranging from approximately 0.15 to 0.35 m for tomato and from 0.10 to 0.15 m for onion.
-The use of SDI continues to increase in the U.S. and is currently concentrated in ten states.
+Frequency of SDI (daily to weekly) was not important for the deeper-rooted commodity crops (cotton and corn) but tended to be more beneficial for the vegetable crops tomato and onion.
+Dripline spacing using an alternate row middle placement typically was acceptable for cotton and corn.
+Dripline depth for cotton and corn was approximately 0.3 m and was generally shallower for the vegetable crops ranging from approximately 0.15 to 0.35 m and 0.10 to 0.15 m for tomato and onion, respectively.
+The use of subsurface irrigation in the USA continues to increase and currently is concentrated in ten states.